wetzler/Learn/Part 2 - Analytics for Hackers/Exercise 6 - Pageviews.md

 1. Read the docs on [Keen IO Pageview tracking](https://keen.io/docs/recipes/pageviews/).
 We'll be doing a simplified version of pageview tracking that doesn't include session cookies.

-2. Add the following simplified pageview tracking code to Sample Site's index.html.
+2. Add the following simplified pageview tracking code to Sample Site's pages.
 Copy & paste this code into the body section of index.html & stats.html.

 Pageview tracking code::